-Born in 1875, Leo Andrew Arendzen was a late ordination.
-He is listed in the census of 1901, when he was 26, as an ‘Artist.’
+Born in 1874, Leo Andrew (anglicised from Andreas) Arendzen was a late ordination.
+He is listed in the census of 1901, as an ‘Artist.’
 The census also reveals that he was born in Germany and naturalised British – the only Arendzen not born in the Netherlands and not listed as foreign.

 He studied fine art at the Slade School and practised mainly as a portrait painter.
 Leo went on to study theology and, after some setbacks including the expulsion from a seminary for keeping chickens on the roof and other misdemeanors, he was ordained after being interviewed by the Pope, who apparently instructed him to get his hair cut.